 Vary the type of break depending on what the group needs, e.g., food break, brain activity break, down time, having a chat, etc.

-Send the agenda out with a timetable before you get together, so you can get the ball rolling quicker.
+Send the agenda out with a timetable before you get together in person or online, so you can get the ball rolling quicker.

 Tip # 3 Care to share